PostEverywhere vs CoSchedule: Social Scheduler Showdown

 Does CoSchedule support TikTok, YouTube, or Threads?

-As of early 2026, CoSchedule does not support TikTok, YouTube, or Threads.
-It covers Instagram, Facebook, LinkedIn, X, and Pinterest.
-PostEverywhere supports all seven major platforms including TikTok, YouTube, and Threads.
+As of May 2026, CoSchedule supports TikTok, YouTube, Facebook, Instagram, LinkedIn, X, and Pinterest.
+It does not currently support Threads.
+PostEverywhere supports all eight major platforms including Threads.

 Which tool is cheaper for a team of five?